-Version Date Changes made and reasons for change 1.0 21 December 2022 N/A, first version 2.0 13 April 2023 Editorial changes to correct spelling mistakes, grammatical errors and improve readability Adjust the date and number of the SAP version Implementation of G-BA resolution of 16 March 2023 (see Table 2 in the Project Plan): Section 1 Introduction: Clarification, that any additions or changes discussed in the DRM that affect the analyses prespecified in this SAP will have to be agreed by the G-BA (G-BA resolution issue j).
-Section 3.1 Eligibility Criteria: Adjustment of inclusion and exclusion criteria to ensure positivity (G-BA resolution issue a) Section 3.2 Planned Analyses in Status Updates and Reports: Adding futility assessment (G-BA resolution issue j) Section 4 Sample Size: Section 4.1 Preliminary Sample Size and Section 4.2 Updated Sample Size were introduced in order to comply with G-BA's requirement to reassess the sample size calculation after the interim analyses (G-BA resolution issue j) Section 5 Data Review Meeting: Clarification that a DRM will be held prior to database hard lock for the interim and the final analyses.
+Version Date Changes made and reasons for change 1.0 21 December 2022 N/A, first version 2.0 13 April 2023 Editorial changes to correct spelling mistakes, grammatical errors and improve readability Adjust the date and number of the SAP version Implementation of G-BA resolution of 16 March 2023 (see Table 2 in the Project Plan): Plan): Section 1 Introduction: Clarification, that any additions or changes discussed in the DRM that affect the analyses prespecified in this SAP will have to be agreed by the G- BA (G-BA resolution issue j).
+Section 3.1 Eligibility Criteria: Adjustment of inclusion and exclusion criteria to ensure positivity (G-BA resolution issue a) Section 3.2 Planned Analyses in Status Updates and Reports: Adding futility assessment (G-BA resolution issue j) Section 4.1 Preliminary Sample Size and Section 4.2 Updated Sample Size were introduced in order to comply with G-BA's requirement to reassess the sample size calculation after the interim analyses (G-BA resolution issue j) Section 5 Data Review Meeting: Clarification that a DRM will be held prior to database hard lock for the interim and the final analyses.
 Deletion of statement that decisions in the DRM minutes may potentially amend/overrule methodology planned in this SAP.
 Clarification, that any changes to the routine practice data collection and its analyses will have to be agreed by the G-BA (G-BA resolution issue j).
 Section 6.1 Data Source: Adaption regarding the recruitment from other European Countries.
-Further European centers will be included (G-BA resolution issue i).
+Further European centers will be included (G-BA resolution issue j).
 Deletion of statement regarding handling of missing items in EORTC questionnaires due to consistency as handling of missing data of EORTC questionnaires are described in detail in section 6.3 Handling of Missing Data.
-Section 6.3 Handling of Missing Data: Summarizing efforts to avoid missing values (G-BA resolution issue m).
+Section 6.1 Handling of Missing Data: Summarizing efforts to avoid missing values (G-BA resolution issue m).
 Adding section imputation of endpoint data (G-BA resolution issue m).
 Deletion of the restriction that confounders with more than 30% missing values will be discarded from the PS model (G-BA resolution issue m).
-Deletion of imputation strategy for missing data for month (G-BA resolution issue m).
-Adding statement on patients lost-to-follow-up.
+Deletion of the restriction that confounders with more than 30% missing values will be discarded from the PS model (G-BA resolution issue m).
+Deletion of the restriction that confounders with Deletion of the restriction that confounders with more than 30% missing values will be discarded from the PS model (G-BA resolution issue m).